qooxdoo/qooxdoo/docs/desktop/gui/menus.md

 ```

 You can see, that the menu contains `RadioButton` and all `RadioButton` should
-grouped in one `RadioGroup`, but the `RadioButton` in the submenu "C Dialect"
+be grouped in one `RadioGroup`, but the `RadioButton` in the submenu "C Dialect"
 should also be considered in the `RadioGroup`.

 To add a `RadioButton` to the `RadioGroup` call the `add()` method from the
 `RadioGroup`.
 The parameter from `add()` is a variable number of items which
 should be added.
 You can see that the code calls a `langGroup.add.apply()`
 method to add the `RadioButton` from the "C Dialect" submenu.
-This is no Qooxdoo
+This is not Qooxdoo
-construction, the `apply()` method is a construction from JavaScript and it is
+construction, the `apply()` method is a construction from JavaScript, and it is
-not important to know how thus the method works.
+not important to know how the method works.

 ## Additional Menu Topics